 At birth, the xiphoid process is formed from cartilage that eventually develops into bone.

-During a person’s early life, the xiphoid process rarely causes any discomfort given its soft cartilage structure.
+During a person’s early life, the xiphoid process rarely causes any discomfort, given its soft cartilage structure.
 However, as it hardens, it can cause some discomfort in later life for many reasons.

-Symptoms tend to come and go, making it a challenge to diagnose.
+Pain, tenderness, and swelling can come and go, making it a challenge to diagnose.
 It is also possible for the area to become inflamed, causing a lump to develop around the lower sternum.

 A common cause of xiphoid process pain is acute chest trauma that has damaged the structure.